igorkll/uflinux/README.md

 # uflinux
-this is the most userfriendly distribution this will be the linux of the future
+this is the most userfriendly distribution
+this will be the linux of the future
+provides an android-like experience but is not android, the distribution is based on debian
+the distribution is suitable for: computers, laptops, tablets, smartphones
+the distribution can be comfortably used by people who have no idea what linux is

 ## what has been changed compared to traditional linux
 ### kernel / boot